bielcardona/OTSun/doc/intro.rst

 active materials, where the ray energy attenuation is determined by the Beer–Lambert law.
-In this case, the method ``material.change_of_optical_state()`` is generically implemented using Fresnel’s equations of refraction and Snell’s law of reflection (we used the formalism exposed in Macleod2010), but any user could subclass it and implement some other optical behaviour of the material.
+In this case, the method ``material.change_of_optical_state()`` is generically implemented using the law of reflection, Snell’s law, and Fresnel’s equations, but any user could subclass it and implement some other optical behaviour of the material.